lu-pl/rdfingest/README.md

 ## Usage

-RDFIngest reads two YAML files, a config file for obtaining triplestore credentials and a registry which defines the RDF sources to be ingested.
+RDFIngest reads two YAML files:
+- a config file for obtaining triplestore credentials and
+- a registry which defines the RDF sources to be ingested.

 #### Example config:
 ```yaml